roeegro/SwimFix/training/README.md

 ### Step 2 - Data Filtering and Re-indexing
 In this section we will filter out some data and update the corresponding annotations JSON file accordingly.

-Go to the [utils](https://github.com/roeegro/SwimmingProject/tree/master/training/utils) directory and run `python3 json_ops.py`
+Go to the [utils](https://github.com/roeegro/SwimFix/tree/master/training/utils) directory and run `python3 json_ops.py`

-By default, the [script](https://github.com/roeegro/SwimmingProject/blob/master/training/utils/json_ops.py) performs these operations on the `custom.json` annotations file in the following order:
+By default, the [script](https://github.com/roeegro/SwimFix/blob/master/training/utils/json_ops.py) performs these operations on the `custom.json` annotations file in the following order:
 1) Deletes redundant fields from the json structure.
 2) Removes annotations with no keypoints/no segmentation, (i.e. area=0).
 3) Removes images with no annotations (Those images will stay in the `dataset/COCO/cocoapi/images` folder and will be used in the next step to generate the `coco_negatives.json` file.
 4) Performs re-indexing of the data so that the new indexes ranges from 1 to N where N is the number of images.
 ### Step 3 - Data Augmentation
-For augmenting the dataset after annotating it, we used a couple of Matlab scripts located in the `training` directory which are based on the scripts from the [original](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train/tree/master/training) openpose_train repository.
+For augmenting the dataset after annotating it, we used a couple of Matlab scripts located in the `openpose_train/training` directory which are based on the scripts from the [original](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train/tree/master/training) openpose_train repository.
 Those scripts rely on the [cocoapi](https://github.com/gineshidalgo99/cocoapi) repository which the original authors of OpenPose forked and modified.

 Before running anything, make sure you have the `common` and `private` folders (which is located in the `training` folder) in the Matlab path.